- 70%+ reduction in time to resolution

-monday.com is a cloud-based collaboration platform with more than 1.2M monthly users and more than 1M collaborative actions per hour, allowing its users to create their own applications and work management software.
+monday.com is a cloud-based collaboration platform with more than 1.2M monthly users and more than 1M collaborative actions per hour, allowing teams from more than 152k organizations like Hulu, Adobe, Canva and Coca-Cola to create their own applications and work management software.

 Sentry supports all the platforms in our stack and allows easy correlation between them.
-They excel at all aspects of error tracking, and moreover, provide our teams the ability to customize everything to fit our changing needs, which is exactly what we were looking for.
-Roni Avidov, Software Engineer, monday.com
+They excel at all aspects of error tracking, and moreover, provide our teams the ability to customize everything tofullstack fit our changing needs, which is exactly what we were looking for.

-monday.com ships new features to their users a few times per day, with 8 automatic deployments running at the top of every hour and engineers regularly pushing new code.
+monday.com ships new features and updates daily through 8 automatic deployments running at the top of every hour and engineers are regularly pushing new code.
 All of this activity coupled with monitoring tools that lacked advanced grouping functionality created alert fatigue, volumes of false-negatives, and an overall lack of trust in the team’s existing monitoring tools.

 Initially they relied on separate, internal tools for front and backend monitoring, making for a noisy, labor-intensive environment that hurt developer productivity and impacted the performance and usability of their platform.